ImperialCollegeLondon/pyrealm/docs/source/index.md

 # The `pyrealm` package

-:::{admonition} New version
+:::{admonition} Version 2.0.0

-We recommend that you update to version 2.0.0.
-The documentation includes a [migration guide](users/versions.md) to help update existing code.
+The `pyrealm` package has just updated to version 2.
+There are a quite a few breaking changes to the previous version, documented in the [migration guide](users/versions.md) to help update existing code.
+We strongly recommend upgrading to the new version.
 :::

 The package currently provides the following modules: